xiaochiHNU/Virus-Instance-Segmentation-Transformer-Network/README.md

 **Dataset**

-The virus dataset consists of 318 images with a size of 900 * 820 of three similar viruses (FLUAV, RSV and SARS-CoV-2), with a total number of 1891 virus particles, which were labelled by virologists.
+The virus dataset consists of 622 images with a size of 900 * 820 of three similar viruses (SARS-CoV-2, FLUAV, RSV, HSV1, HAdV5 and VACV), with a total number of 3195 virus particles, which were labelled by virologists.

 **Environment**